chaulagainrupak/paper-guides/README.md

 # NEB Education Materials Provider

 Open-source project providing free educational materials for Nepal Education Board (NEB) students.
 This platform hosts PDFs, images, and study resources to aid students in their studies.
 It includes features for generating question papers, submitting question images, and rating them based on difficulty.
+It also provides resources for A - Level including Question papers, Past papers and Notes.

 ## Features